Ductless Heat Pumps FAQ

 How much does a ductless system cost?

-The average cost of an installed ductless system with a single indoor heating/cooling head is between $3,000 and $5,000.
+The average cost of an installed ductless system with a single indoor heating/cooling head usually starts around $4000.
 Additional heads and greater heating capacities will increase the cost of the system.
 Other factors that will affect the cost of an installed system include manufacturer and model, geographical location, refrigerant line-set length, difficulty of installation and installer rates.

 How long will a ductless system last?